-Accommodation includes 27 bedrooms, gardens, a Chapel and meeting rooms – space and refreshment for individuals and groups.
+Accommodation at Holland House includes 27 bedrooms, meeting rooms, a Chapel and gardens – space and refreshment for individuals and groups.

 The modern block includes 18 bedrooms (16 x single, 2 x twin) and a large Conference Room.
 The Conference Room holds up to 50 people seated, has an excellent sound and lighting system, including a laptop computer, lectern and interactive white-board, all connected to the internet.